 What is a debt management plan?

-A debt management plan (DMP) is a debt solution that can be used to help people pay back their debts at an affordable rate.
-It’s normally suitable for someone struggling to meet the repayment amount they originally agreed with their creditors.
+A debt management plan (DMP) is a debt solution that helps people pay their debt at a rate they can afford.
+It is best for people who find it hard to pay the amount they originally agreed.

 Video: An introduction to DMPs

-A DMP may be suitable for you if you can still afford to make payments towards your debts, after you create a budget to cover essentials such as food, utilities and transport.
+A DMP may be right for you if you can afford to make payments towards your debts, after you create a budget to cover essentials.
+Such as:

 mum at the table with bills